Build configuration

 , then it is not possible to given an input with "val-args"

 .
-In this case, it is recommended to use a test driver function (a function written only for a test purpose) which directly calls your function with the wanted input and to use the new test driver function as the entry point for the analysis."cpp-extra-args"
+In this case, it is recommended to use a test driver function (a function written only for a test purpose) which directly calls your function with the wanted input and to use the new test driver function as the entry point for the analysis.

 and "cxx-cpp-extra-args"